srobo/team-emails/SR2021/2021-01-01-january-update.md

 Hello there!

-There is less than 2 weeks until our [first round of league matches](https://studentrobotics.org/events/sr2021/league-1/) so we wanted to check in and give you an update.
+There are less than 2 weeks until our [first round of league matches](https://studentrobotics.org/events/sr2021/league-1/) so we wanted to check in and give you an update.

 ## League Sessions